adafii/ties323/server/README.md

 ;; WHEN: Wed Mar 06 01:30:06 EET 2024
 ;; MSG SIZE  rcvd: 116
 ```
-- My VPS provider allows to set reverse DNS for their server IPs, which saves me some trouble.
+- My VPS provider allows to set reverse DNS for their static server IPs, which saves me some trouble
 - There would be still some tinkering left such as setting DNSSEC and adding proper IPv6 settings for both servers, but the current setup has to suffice for now.

-## Setting up web-server
+## Web server

 - I want to at least be able to point web browser on my workstation to "http://ofu.fi" and get a response from web-server.
-- Setting up TLS and being able to use https would nice too.
+- Setting up TLS and being able to use https://ofu.fi would nice too.

 ### Configuring httpd server on mail-ofu to listen port 80 (http) (20 min)

-- Edited /etc/httpd.conf according to httpd.conf OpenBSD man page examples:
+- File /etc/httpd.conf was edited according to httpd.conf OpenBSD man page examples:
 ```
 mail# cat /etc/httpd.conf
 server "ofu.fi" {